AverageHelper/portfolio/src/pages/uses.md

 # Average Uses

 A non-exhaustive list of things that I use every day.
+For miscellaneous useful things I find interesting, see my [Links](/links) page.

 ---